magomimmo/modern-cljs/doc/tutorial-14.md

 ```

-As you can see, to parse the input string from the form, we used the
+As you can see, to parse the input string from the submitted form, we
-`read-string` from the `cljs.reader` lib of CLJS.
-We're falling again
+used the `read-string` from the `cljs.reader` lib of CLJS.
+We're
-in the [Features Expression Problem][] we met in the previous
+falling again in the [Features Expression Problem][] we met in the
+previous
 [Tutorial 13 - Don't Repeat Yourself while crossing the border][].

-On CLJ and CLJS you have different ways to parse a string and
+CLJ and CLJS have different ways to parse a string and different ways
-different ways to convert a stringfied integer or double number.
-As
+to convert a stringfied integer or double number.
+As usual
-usual [Chas Emerick][] is going to help us again a lot.
-In the context
+[Chas Emerick][] is going to help us a lot again.
+In the context of
-of his [valip][] lib we already used in the [Tutorial 10][], he
+his [valip][] lib we already used in the [Tutorial 10][], he defined
-defined the following portable functions in the [valip.predicates][]
+the following portable functions in the [valip.predicates][]
 namespace:

 ```clojure